wangyuting9836/HGFN-PPO/README.md

 ## Network Architecture
 The network architecture is shown in the figure below：

 ![Network Architecture](images/network.png)

 ## Training Visualization
 This project provides real-time visualization of training metrics using Visdom, allowing users to monitor indicators such as return, loss, and makespan.
-The curves shown below are plotted from the exported .json log data using Matplotlib, presenting a clear view of the training process.：
+The curves shown below are plotted from the exported .json log data using Matplotlib, presenting a clear view of the training process.

 ![Training Visualization](images/training_process_metrics.svg )

 ## Supplementary MILP Model